ANCHOR: LLM-driven Subject Conditioning for Text-to-Image Synthesis: Limitations

-\paragraph{Limitation} Since we build on top of open-source Large Foundational Models such as Stable Diffusion, GPT-3.5, GPT-4, Mixtral-7x8B and Orca, our approach inherits all their biases.
-The lack of task-specific finetuning to improve entity likeness generation is another limitation that our approach faces.
-Future research directions include evaluation of concept finetuning \citep{Kumari2022-ru}, \citep{Ruiz2023-mh} on abstractive captions and developing entity concept datasets based on {\n}.
+Since we build on top of open-source Large Foundational Models such as Stable Diffusion, GPT-3.5, GPT-4, Mixtral-8x7B, and Orca, our approach inherits all their biases.
+We do not analyze T2I models that use multi-encoder architectures \cite{Esser2024-ha, Chen2023-ni} given the challenges in disentangling the influence of individual encoders towards multi-subject and context comprehension.
+Extending SAFE to multilingual abstractive captions also faces several challenges in validating the abstractiveness of publicly available datasets and the inherent weakness of multilingual CLIP variants in performing contextual grounding on low-resource languages \cite{Ananthram2024-eb}.
+The lack of task-specific fine-tuning to improve entity likeness generation is another limitation that our approach faces.
+Future research directions include development of entity concept datasets and analyzing unified multi-modal and multi-lingual encoders that learn on both image and text tokens simultaneously.